This BLOG On How To Prepare For Mortgage For First Time Home Buyers Was UPDATED And PUBLISHED On March 8th, 2020

 They need to find out whether that lender has mortgage overlays that may affect them.

 What Are Typical Mortgage Lender Overlays Lenders Have

 The best start on how to prepare for mortgage is to start early.
 Even if you just got through a bankruptcy or foreclosure, starting on how to prepare for mortgage as soon as possible is beneficial.
-Two to three years flies after you filed for bankruptcy or just had a foreclosure/deed in lieu of foreclosure recorded.
+Two to three years flies after filing bankruptcy or just had a foreclosure/deed in lieu of foreclosure recorded.
 It is never too early to start preparing for mortgage.
-If you need any free advice on how to prepare for mortgage, please contact The Gustan Cho Team at Gustan Cho Associates at 262-716-8151 or email Gustan Cho at firstname.lastname@example.org.
+If you need any free advice on how to prepare for mortgage, please contact Gustan Cho Associates at 800-900-8569 or text for a faster response.
+Or email Gustan Cho at firstname.lastname@example.org.